ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I received physical therapy in elementary school after hurting my ankle, and it sparked my interest in the field.
+I received physical therapy in elementary school after injuring my ankle, which sparked my interest in the field.
 I began volunteering at a therapy clinic in a hospital and through adapted sports.
-When I started PT school, I thought I was going to work in sports medicine, but I really liked pediatrics.
+When I started PT school, I thought I would work in sports medicine, but I ended up really liking pediatrics.
 Working with children is always exciting.
 We work with such a diverse group of kids, and we’re always problem-solving to help the child and family.
-There is nothing more rewarding then seeing the joy on the child’s face and in the family when a child can do something new.
+There is nothing more rewarding than seeing the joy on a child’s face and in the family when a child does something new.

 Undergrad at UW-La Crosse in Biology with a minor in Spanish / Master’s at UW-La Crosse in Physical Therapy.
 Currently working on my Doctorate in Physical Therapy at St. Scholastica.